adam-rumpf/social-transit-solver/README.md

 ### `node_data.txt`

 Information related to all nodes.
+Due to the internal network storage all population center and primary care facility nodes (types `2` and `3`) must be listed in a contiguous block at the end of the node list.

 Contains the following columns: